 - Popsicle Mold – this is my go to popsicle mold.

 - Small Cookie Cutters – these are optional, but great for the fun star shape.

-To being, cook one cup of the water and sugar to form the base of the lemonade.
+To make your red, white and blue popsicles, start by cooking one cup of the water and sugar to form the base of the lemonade.
 Once this mixture cools, the lemon juice is added, and the remaining water follows.

 Next, prepare your fruit.
 Wash and dry your blueberries, peel and chop your pear and cut up your watermelon.
 Melon is really fun and easy to cut into shapes using cookie cutters.
 Below you will see a (very old) photo of cantaloupe and honeydew I cut with shaped cookie cutters.